 Trash Panda Quad – Quad Expression Splitter Overview

-The Trash Panda Quad features four expression outputs that can be controlled by an expression pedal and by MIDI at the same time.
+The Trash Panda Quad features four expression outputs that can be controlled simultaneously via an expression pedal and MIDI.

-With the two footswitches, you can cycle through the four expression outputs and choose which one is controlled by the expression pedal connected to the expression input.
-Alternatively you can set up one of the 8 presets and control every possible combination of the expression outputs at the same time.
-You can even invert heel and toe position individually.
+With the two footswitches, you can cycle through the four expression outputs and select which one is currently controlled by the connected expression pedal.
+Alternatively, you can load one of the 8 user presets to control any combination of outputs at once.
+Each output can also have its heel and toe positions individually inverted for maximum flexibility.

-Of course the Trash Panda Quad can be used as MIDI only device, without an expression pedal.
-Every expression output can be controlled individually by CC commands, or can be driven by the integrated LFO waveforms.
+Of course the Trash Panda Quad can be used as standalone MIDI device – no expression pedal required.
+Every expression output can be controlled individually by MIDI CC commands or modulated by the built-in LFO waveforms.

 Manual vs. Preset Mode